Rad Racer: Development and release

-Rad Racer was released in Japan on August 7, 1987.
-It was later released in North America in October 1987 and in Europe on January 15, 1988.
+Rad Racer was announced at CES in May 1987 as 3-D Racer and was released in Japan as Highway Star on August 7, 1987.
 In August 1987, Nintendo released an arcade machine called Playchoice-10 that contained up to ten popular NES titles.
 Amongst the eligible NES games, Rad Racer was also available on the arcade machine.
+Finally, the game was later released for the NES as Rad Racer in October 1987 in North America and on January 15, 1988 in Europe.

 Reception

 Rad Racer was met with favorable reviews, enjoyed commercial success, and sold 1.96 million copies.
 It also ranked 8th on Nintendo Powers player's poll Top 30.
 Famitsu praised the sense of speed but felt the game was slightly monotonous.
 Japanese publication Family Computer Magazine applauded the variety of game landscapes found in different levels.
 British magazine Computer and Video Games called it an "extremely playable racing game" and said "things get very fast and competitive as you get further into the game."

 Retrospective reviews gave the title a more mixed reception.
 Skyler Miller of GameSpot, in his article The History of Square, commented that the game bears more than a passing resemblance to Out Run," but went on to say that "it's more than just a clone" and credited the game with "effectively convey[ing] the proper sense of speed."
 He continued to criticize the 3D effect, stating it created some sense of depth to the gameplay but was hindered by a pronounced screen flickering.
 He concluded that the game does not require 3D features and that it stands on its own as a "fine racing game".
 Craig Harris of IGN stated in his retrospective that the game's simplicity and "race or die" focus make it one of the best racing games of its time.
 He also mentioned how the power glove does not improve player control, though felt the experience was still fun.
 Hardcore Gaming 101’s Jeremy Peeples and Neil Foster praised the game's sense of speed and arcade levels of difficulty, but criticized the lack of personality and faulty collision physics.Rad Racer was ranked number 57 on IGN's Top 100 Nintendo Entertainment System games and was called "iconic" and one of the NES's premier racing games.
-Maxim named the title as the number four 8-bit title of all time.
+Maxim included the game amongst thirteen others in their greatest 8-bit video games of all time list.